andrewdodd/docopt-uc/README.md

     > docopt-uc mymodule mymodule.docopt

-This will produce three files in the directory, the `docopt_args.h` file (which you only need one of in your project), and the two generated files.
+This will produce three files in the directory, the `docopt_args.h` file (of which you only need one in your project), and the two generated files.
 For example:

     > ls
     navalfate.docopt